wpdk/wpdk/doc/mock.md

 References to __wrap_function() and __real_function() are redefined to include 'wpdk' in the function name.
 This is required for both GCC and MSVC support.

-This file is currently manually generated and only covers the functions that are known to be mocked by the SPDK.
+This file is currently generated from src/wrap.map and only covers the functions that are known to be mocked by the SPDK.

-In future, it would be possible to use version.map to autogenerate wrap.h to cover all functions defined by the WPDK library.
+In future, it would be possible to use version.map to cover all functions defined by the WPDK library.

 ### Static Library